 10-11 | Shampoo + Conditioner

-The most renown choice for a travel shampoo and conditioner are these solid ones from Lush, and they are going to last so long that you won’t have to worry about repurchasing for the time that you’re away.
+The most renowned choice for travel shampoo and conditioner are these solid ones from Good Juju, and they are going to last so long that you won’t have to worry about repurchasing for the time that you’re away.
 The products you normally use are probably going to be unavailable or expensive in the countries you visit, so save some money and bring your own.
 After all that salt and sun, trust me, your hair is going to thank you.
 The soaps themselves have zero packaging when you purchase them, so I recommend picking up one of Lush’s soap tins to carry them around in.
 This way you won’t have to worry about size limits and using ziploc bags.

 12 | 18-in-1 Soap